Alexqwesa/ais3uson_app/lib/source/screens/department_related/README.md

 - Open worker profile [ListOfProfiles],
 - Show list of clients of worker profile [ClientScreen].

-There is also [HomePage] screen for displaying main menu and [ListOfProfiles].
+There is also [HomeScreen] screen for displaying main menu and [ListOfProfiles].
 It is initial route of app.